rknell/rebellion-rum-models/models_documentation.md

   /// Name of the sugar (e.g., "White Sugar", "Honey", etc.) final String name;

-  /// Specific gravity of the sugar final double specificGravity;
+  /// Specific gravity of the sugar (single source of truth) final double specificGravity;

   /// Percentage of sugar to add (as a decimal, e.g., 0.1 for 10%)